sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 First, make sure that your data file is already loaded into your data lake's file container.
 For this example, I will use the TPCH customer file for my SQL on Files query.
 Feel free to use any data/table you have on hand.

-For a managed SAP HANA data lake, we open an SQL console connected to our SAP HANA database and use the `REMOTE_EXECUTE` procedure for running DDL on our data lake.
+For a managed SAP HANA data lake, you open an SQL console connected to your SAP HANA database and use the `REMOTE_EXECUTE` procedure for running DDL on our data lake.
 Remember, this SQL is for the TPCH Customers table, adjust the table schema definition to match your scenario.

 ```SQL
 CALL SYSRDL#CG.REMOTE_EXECUTE('